CodingItWrong/log2blog/README.md

 bin/log2blog GITHUB_USERNAME/REPO_NAME 4342fbec671ab2ce202aa4997e1388b8bcbb48a1 --skip db/schema.rb --token GITHUB_OAUTH_TOKEN
 ```

-## Why Tho

-If you think about it, a programming tutorial article is not all that different from a git commit log.
-You have a series of steps, each of which changes one or more files, along with an accompanying explanation.
-But an article isn't executable; and, conversely, a git commit log isn't _quite_ as readable.

-Log2Blog allows you to generate an article from a git commit log, so that as you make changes to the repo history, the article can automatically be regenerated.
-It also links to each commit in GitHub individually, so that readers can interact with it, check out that version of the code, etc.

 ## Contributing

 Contributions to log2blog's code, tests, and documentation are welcome!
 To contribute: